code-saturne/code_saturne/salome/cfd_study/doc/tutorial/saturne.rst

 Points, lines and wire
 ~~~~~~~~~~~~~~~~~~~~~~

-- Creation of points: open the Notebook: **"File > Notebook"** and add the
+- Creation of points: add the following variables on the Notebook Windows:
-  following variables:

      =============  ==============
      Variable_Name  Variable_Value